clydeshtino/AWSApp/README.md

-# Team 4 Project : Chat
+# Team 4 Project : Chat MVP

 Team 4's app consists of a CDK (Cloud Development Kit) project written in typescript.
 The app is a chat app where users can post whatever messages they wish.
 We utilized key AWS resources to create this app and ensure functionality.

-# Project Architecture
+## Project Architecture
 We designed our application with public-private split using AWS resources to ensure scalability and security.

 ### Public Layer